FluxML/Flux.jl/docs/src/models/overview.md

 After building the model, we trained it with `train!(loss, parameters, data, opt)`.
 The loss function is first, followed by the `parameters` holding the weights and biases of the model, the training data, and the `Descent` optimizer provided by Flux.
 We ran the training step once, and observed that the parameters changed and the loss went down.
 Then, we ran the `train!` many times to finish the training process.

-After we had trained the model, we verified it with the test data to verify the results.
+After we trained the model, we verified it with the test data to verify the results.

 This overall flow represents how Flux works.
 Let's drill down a bit to understand what's going on inside the individual layers of Flux.